H3AR7B3A7/SecondBrain/Code/Best Practice/Domain Driven Design.md

 # Domain Driven Design (DDD)
 By Eric Evans

+DDD is all about [[Best Practice(s)]] for project structure and development for specific business needs.

 ## The Challenge of Complexity
 - For most software projects, the primary focus should be on the domain and domain logic.
 - Complex domain design should be based on a model.